merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 4. Open a Pull Request from your fork

 Maintainers will review your proposal.
-If the pages are accepted, maintainers will use the code `convert_to_github_wiki.py` to automatically update the Wiki of this GitHub.

 # Overview of the AI-based Data Management System